saktegutt/saktegutt/README.md

 When I’m not coding or learning new technologies, you’ll likely find me gaming on my Xbox.

-I believe in **continuous learning**, and I love exploring both new programming concepts and digital game worlds alike. 🚀
+I believe in **continuous learning**, and I love exploring both new programming concepts and digital game worlds alike. 🚀 Learning as much as i can in the short time i have!

 ---